Want to look better during a Professional Photoshoot?

 - For Dry Skin; Using a hydrating serum and Light layer of moisturiser to prime the skin.
 Then leaving this for a couple of minutes to allow the skin to absorb this before applying a hydrating primer and your foundation base.
 With drier skins, stick to a foundation that has more sheen and illuminating properties.

-- Choose a Brand Carefully
+Tip #3 – Choose your Makeup Brand Carefully

 Choose a line of products that has the right shade for your skin tone.